luZheng-1122/learningWeb/README.md

    arrow functions is not a method for saving keystrokes, it is not appropriate for every situations:
-   So now we can conclude a more nuanced set of rules for when => is appropriate and not:

    * If you have a short, single-statement inline function expression, where the only statement is a return of some computed value, and that function doesn't already make a this reference inside it, and there's no self-reference (recursion, event binding/unbinding), and you don't reasonably expect the function to ever be that way, you can probably safely refactor it to be an => arrow function.
    * If you have an inner function expression that's relying on a var self = this hack or a .bind(this) call on it in the enclosing function to ensure proper this binding, that inner function expression can probably safely become an => arrow function.